Patrick Wisdom Player Props: Cubs vs. Yankees

-The Chicago Cubs, including Patrick Wisdom (.115 slugging percentage in past 10 games, including no home run), battle starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.
+Patrick Wisdom -- with a slugging percentage of .115 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs versus the New York Yankees, with Domingo German on the hill, on July 9 at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Yankees.
+In his last game he had a one-hit performance (1-for-4) against the Yankees.

 Patrick Wisdom Game Info & Props vs. the Yankees